 Right now, the concentration of carbon dioxide in Earth’s atmosphere is up 39 percent since the Industrial Revolution.
 Intensive farm production is adding to the atmospheric load by depleting soil of its carbon, which then combines with oxygen in the air to form carbon dioxide.
 Some cultivated soils have lost one-half to two-thirds of their original carbon content.

 Part of the problem is that, like a sleeping baby, soil doesn’t respond well to being disturbed.
-Common agricultural practices like tilling fields and overgrazing expose soil carbon to the air, and winds and rains then wash or blow it away.Like a sleeping baby, soil doesn't respond well to being disturbed.
-Click To Tweet
+Common agricultural practices like tilling fields and overgrazing expose soil carbon to the air, and winds and rains then wash or blow it away.”Like Click To Tweet

 “During growing season, soil is burping carbon dioxide all the time,” says Carl Bernacchi, a professor of plant biology who studies climate change impacts on midwestern crops at the University of Illinois.